 Meet the creatures with the most powerful, sensitive, weird, and sophisticated eyes in the animal kingdom.

-The Human Standard
+The Human Baseline

 The Animal Champions

 Best night vision: Cats and owls are famous as night vision champs, but are they the best?
 Not by a long shot.
 For comparison, we can use lux, a measure of light per square meter.
 Bright sunlight is well over 10,000 lux, but human eyes can operate with as little as 1 lux.
 Domestic cats can see in just 0.125 lux, or one-eighth the light we need.
 Owls can do maybe 10 times better than that.
 Tarsiers need only 0.001 lux, and dung beetles take it down to 0.001–0.0001 lux.
 But for the ultimate night vision, a few stand out: The xylocopa tranquebarica species of carpenter bee needs only 0.000063 lux, enabling them to continue flying (a hard task), foraging, and seeing colors on moonless nights.
 The deep-sea gigantocypris is listed in some reports as the best of any animal at gathering light, though they see at low resolution.
-But the not-usually-admired American cockroach is likely the winner.
+But the lowly American cockroach is likely the winner.
 Their sight has been measured in a different way, so I can’t directly compare them using lux, but they’re able to respond to light received by their eyes at less than one photon per second, making them essentially impossible to beat based on the laws of physics.